-Since its independence from British colonial rule in 1948, the state of Myanmar (formerly known as Burma) remains challenged by competing political ideologies (Dash, 2020).
-After the separation of Burma from Britain’s Indian Empire in 1937, complex internal relationships between various ethnicities and religious minorities have led to a tug of war between the Tatmadaw, Myanmar’s powerful military junta and the leadership of the National League for Democracy (NLD); which, founded by Aung San Suu Kyi in 1988, won the general elections in 2015.
+Since gaining independence from British colonial rule in 1948, the state of Myanmar, formerly known as Burma, has been plagued by competing political ideologies (Dash, 2020).
+After separating from Britain’s Indian Empire in 1937, the complex internal relationships among various ethnicities and religious minorities have created a power struggle between Myanmar’s powerful military junta, the Tatmadaw, and the National League for Democracy (NLD) leadership, which was founded by Aung San Suu Kyi in 1988 and won the general elections in 2015.

 American Economic Intelligence

-Since late 1776, the United States government has been collecting economic intelligence on a variety of topics of interest (Zelikow, 1997).
-Approaches towards gathering intelligence increasingly recognise that “economic strength rather than military might,” is linked towards achieving national (and international) security objectives (Cormac, 2014).
-The importance of assessing economic performances of rivals, potential partners and allies has been of extreme importance, particularly since the CIA’s estimates on the Soviet Union.
+Starting in late 1776, the U.S. government began to gather economic intelligence on a range of topics deemed of interest (Zelikow, 1997).
+In recent years, intelligence-gathering efforts have increasingly acknowledged that economic strength, rather than military might, is crucial to achieving national and international security objectives (Cormac, 2014).
+Assessing the economic performance of rivals, potential partners, and allies has become critically important, especially after the CIA’s estimates of the Soviet Union.

-During the 20th century, the United States was concerned about the Soviets catching up and advancing their communist model.
-In the 21st century, the United States faces China, a rival with a competing, albeit different political and economic ideology.
-With China’s geographic proximity to Myanmar, and the establishment of 71 years of diplomatic relations between the two countries, recent Western cooling towards the latter has culminated in the two neighbors signing over thirty different trade agreements.
-All agreements are related to infrastructure development, trade, manufacturing, and special economic zones tied to Beijing’s flagship Belt and Road Initiative, or China’s vision of the 21st century silk roads.
+During the 20th century, the United States was concerned about the Soviet Union catching up and advancing their communist model.
+In the 21st century, the United States faces a new rival, China, with a competing political and economic ideology.
+Due to China’s geographic proximity to Myanmar and the 71 years of diplomatic relations between the two countries, and the cooling of Western relations with Myanmar has resulted in the signing of over thirty trade agreements between the two neighbors.
+These agreements are focused on infrastructure development, trade, manufacturing, and special economic zones in support of China’s Belt and Road Initiative, which is their vision of 21st century silk roads.

 Myanmar’s Strategic Importance to China (and the United States)

-In 2017, during the height of the Rohingya crisis in Rakhine State, Aung San Suu Kyi traveled to Beijing and agreed to the China-Myanmar Economic Corridor (CMEC) with Chinese President Xi Jinping.
-Years earlier, in 2009, when he was the Vice President, Xi Jinping had visited Myanmar to focus on the Kyaukphyu Special Economic Zone and deep-sea port.
-Unsurprisingly, this special economic zone (SEZ) is a particularly underdeveloped area which runs through Rakhine State.
-Beijing argues that the development of this impoverished area will improve the economic conditions for a relatively large population who have to consider traveling to the bigger cities in order to find employment.
+In 2017, amidst the Rohingya crisis in Rakhine State, Aung San Suu Kyi visited Beijing and endorsed the China-Myanmar Economic Corridor (CMEC) with Chinese President Xi Jinping.
+Earlier in 2009, when Xi Jinping was Vice President, he visited Myanmar to focus on the Kyaukphyu Special Economic Zone and deep-sea port.
+It is worth noting that this special economic zone (SEZ) runs through an underdeveloped area in Rakhine State.
+Beijing argues that the development of this impoverished area will improve the economic conditions for a large population that currently has to travel to bigger cities to find employment.

-The benefits of developing this corridor will also serve Beijing’s geostrategic plans.
-It will give access to shipping lanes to transport raw materials, particularly crude oil from the Middle East.
-Most importantly, access to the Indian ocean from Kyaukphyu provides Beijing with an alternative route to that of the South China Sea and the Malacca Strait, which are “susceptible to maritime frictions with other major powers” (Marsten, 2020).
+The development of the China-Myanmar Economic Corridor (CMEC) will not only bring economic benefits but also serve Beijing’s geostrategic plans.
+The corridor will provide Beijing with access to shipping lanes for transporting raw materials, especially crude oil from the Middle East.
+In particular, the corridor’s access to the Indian Ocean via Kyaukphyu will offer an alternative route to the South China Sea and the Malacca Strait, which are prone to maritime conflicts with other major powers, according to Marsten (2020).

 1. Archives.
 Trump White House.
 “U.S. Strategic Framework for the Indo-Pacific.”
 Declassified.
 2021.